Pirodus

-Pirodus is an extinct genus of caseodontid eugeneodont from the Carboniferous of Russia.
-The genus includes a single species, P. conicus, which is known only from a single, incomplete fossil of its lower teeth.
-These teeth were fused together and sat along the midline of the jaw.
+Pirodus (meaning 'Pirochi tooth') is an extinct genus of cartilaginous fish from the Carboniferous of Russia.
+It is classified as a member of the order Eugeneodontiformes and the family Caseodontidae.
+The genus includes a single species, P. conicus, which is known only from a single, incomplete fossil of its teeth.
+These teeth were fused together and sat along the midline of the jaw, and were surrounded by fused dermal denticles.

 Discovery

-The holotype specimen of Pirodus was described by researcher Oleg Lebedev in a 2001 paper, and originated from the Shchurovo-Korobcheyevo Formation of Moscow Oblast, Russia.
+The holotype and only specimen of Pirodus conicus was described by researcher Oleg Lebedev in a 2001 paper, and originated from the Shchurovo-Korobcheyevo Formation of Moscow Oblast, Russia.
+This locality has been dated to the Moscovian stage of the Carboniferous period.
+The holotype specimen is in the collection of the Paleontological Institute, Russian Academy of Sciences and is catalogued as PIN 2804/328.

+The genus is named after the village of Пирочи (Pirochi), which is near where the only known specimen was found, combined with the Greek suffix ὀδούς or odoús, meaning 'tooth'.
+The name of the type and only species, P. conicus, is derived from the Latin conicus, and refers to the shape of its teeth.

 Description

-Pirodus is known from a fragment of a tooth-whorl surrounded by dermal denticles.
-The tooth-whorl of this taxon consisted of a single fused base (or root) with multiple flattened, overlapping crowns protruding from it.
-The denticles of the taxon are large and conical, and may have been fused to the teeth.
+Pirodus is known from a single fragment of a tooth-whorl surrounded by dermal denticles, which is about 17 mm in height.
+The tooth-whorl of this taxon was an unpaired structure positioned along the midline of the jaw, and consisted of a single fused base (or root) with multiple flattened, overlapping crowns protruding from it.
+The tooth crowns were conical, rather than bulbous and rounded like in related genera.
+The denticles of the taxon are large and pointed, and those around the margins of the tooth-whorl may have been fused to the teeth.

+The tooth crowns are composed of a form of dentin termed tubular dentin, while the base is composed of a form called trabecular dentin.

+Classification

+Pirodus is a member of the family Caseodontidae and the order Eugeneodontiformes (alternatively referred to as the synonymous order Edestida).
+Oleg Lebedev noted that the appearance of the tooth-whorl is most similar to that of the caseodont genus Ornithoprion.